smnkolbeck/academic-kickstart/content/authors/admin/_index.md

 interests:
 - Desistance from Crime
 - Recidivism and Reentry
-- Police-Community Relations, Policing, and Crime
+- Work and Crime
-- Methodology
-- Cross-National Crime
+- Corrections and Mass Incarceration